nmartinezmunoz/Truck-cleaning-and-the-risk-of-PRRSV-transmission-epidemiological-model/README.md

 ### Installation

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project folder: `cd PigFarmDiseaseSpread`
+2. Navigate to the project folder: `cd Understanding-the-Network-of-Pig-Farm-Truck-Movements-and-Its-Role-in-Disease-Spread `

 ### Usage